 Many of the most common go-to OTC pain relievers such as NSAIDs come with some very harmful side effects.
 Instead, opt for safer, effective and more natural alternatives.

 Proteolytic enzymes (papain, bromelain, trypsin, chymotrypsin, serrapeptase) are my #1 go-to for acute injuries.
-Taken on an empty stomach, they’re highly effective to reduce systemic inflammation, swelling, bruising and pain, accelerate healing for acute injuries, tissue damage, post-operative swelling, and inhibiting platelet aggregation.
+Taken on an empty stomach, proteolytic enzymes are highly effective to reduce systemic inflammation, swelling, bruising and pain, accelerate healing for acute injuries, tissue damage, post-operative swelling, and inhibiting platelet aggregation.

 Proteolytic enzymes can reduce healing time by as much as 50 percent!